keeganmjgreen/3D-Printed-Sensors-Development-Platform/2-Terminal-Sensing-for-Real-Time-Data-Logging-Using-a-Microcontroller.md

 # 2-Terminal Sensing for Real-Time Data Logging Using a Microcontroller

 2-terminal sensing is less consistent between sensors and less repeatable for a given sensor than 4-terminal sensing.
-However, it is simpler to get up and running.
+However, it is simpler to get up and running, and more compact in implementation.

 <img src="https://raw.githubusercontent.com/keeganmjgreen/3D-Printed-Sensors-Manual-Demo/main/img/2-Terminal-Sensing-for-Real-Time-Data-Logging-Using-a-Microcontroller.png" style="zoom:50%;" />